ibm-cloud-docs/EventStreams/eventstreams010.md

 * Connect event streams to streaming analytics to realize powerful insights.
 * Publish event data to multiple applications to react in real time.

 {{site.data.keyword.messagehub_full}} offers a fully managed Apache Kafka service, ensuring durability and high availability for our clients.
-By using {{site.data.keyword.messagehub}}, you would have support around the clock from our team of Kafka experts, and your services would very easily integrate with event-driven applications.
+By using {{site.data.keyword.messagehub}}, you have support around the clock from our team of Kafka experts, and your services easily integrate with event-driven applications.

 By being built with Apache Kafka, it directly benefits from all the innovation occurring in the community and supports Kafka client APIs, Kafka Streams, and Kafka Connect.
 Kafka is highly reliable and is built to scale easily.
 Basing your architecture around it simplifies developing distributed systems that allow microservice decoupling.